mlyon-df/movie-engine/movie-engine-fe/README.md

-# Movie Recommender Frontend
+# Movie Engine Frontend

-A mobile-first React application for getting personalized movie recommendations.
+A mobile-first React web application for discovering and rating movies through an intuitive swipe-style interface.
+The app provides personalized movie recommendations powered by the Movie Engine API.

 ## Features

-- 🎬 Personalized movie recommendations using Item-Based Collaborative Filtering
+- 🎬 **Personalized Recommendations**: Get movie suggestions based on your rating history using Item-Based Collaborative Filtering
-- 📱 Mobile-first, responsive design optimized for portrait mode
+- 📱 **Mobile-First Design**: Optimized for portrait mode on phones with responsive scaling
-- 💾 Local storage to persist user ratings
+- 🎯 **Swipe-Style Interface**: Rate movies with simple tap interactions (dislike, neutral, like)
+- 🎭 **Movie Details Modal**: Tap posters to view genres and overview information
+- 📊 **Rating History Drawer**: View and manage all your rated movies
+- 💾 **Offline Storage**: All ratings and movie data persisted in browser localStorage
-- 🎨 Clean, modern UI with movie posters from TMDB
+- 🎨 **TMDB Integration**: Movie posters and descriptions from The Movie Database
-- ⚡ Fast and smooth user experience
+- ⚡ **Fast & Smooth**: Clean, modern UI with smooth animations
-- 🔄 Real-time recommendation updates based on ratings

 ## Rating System